dymmond/edgy/docs/transactions.md

 # Transactions in Edgy

-Edgy, leveraging the `databasez` package, provides robust transaction support that will feel familiar to many developers.
+Edgy provides robust transaction support built directly on SQLAlchemy 2.x primitives.
 Transactions ensure atomicity, meaning that a series of database operations either all succeed or all fail, maintaining data consistency.

 !!!
 Tip
     For a deeper understanding of atomicity, refer to the [Atomicity in Database Systems](https://en.wikipedia.org/wiki/Atomicity_(database_systems)#:~:text=An%20atomic%20transaction%20is%20an,rejecting%20the%20whole%20series%20outright) documentation.